Piz Buin

 Piz Buin ([ˌpits buˈiːn]) is a mountain in the Silvretta range of the Alps on the border between Austria and Switzerland.
 It forms the border between the Swiss canton of Graubünden and the Austrian state of Vorarlberg and is the highest peak in Vorarlberg.

-Its original name in the Romansh language is Piz Buin Grond.
-A similar but smaller summit nearby is called Piz Buin Pitschen at 3,255 m (10,680 ft).
+Its full name in the Romansh language is Piz Buin Grond (Great Piz Buin).
+A similar but smaller summit nearby is called Piz Buin Pitschen (Small Piz Buin) at 3,255 m (10,680 ft).
 Piz Buin was first climbed on 14 July 1865 by Joseph Anton Specht and Johann Jakob Weilenmann, guided by Jakob Pfitscher and Franz Pöll.
 Piz Buin Pitschen was climbed three years later.

 Piz Buin can be reached from the Wiesbadener hut, crossing the Vermunt glacier, climbing up the Wiesbadener ridge and hiking over the Ochsentaler Glacier to the Buin gap.
 From the gap there is a zigzag walk to the top, with only a 20 m (65 ft) steep step to surmount before reaching the relatively flat summit space, which has an old wooden cross on the very top.
 The border between Switzerland and Austria crosses the summit from East to West.

+Location and Surroundings

+As part of the main Silvretta ridge, the mountain marks the border between Austria and Switzerland or Vorarlberg and the canton of Grisons, which runs across the summit in a west-easterly direction.
+To the west, separated by the Buinlücke pass, lies the Kleine Piz Buin, also known as Piz Buin Pitschen on some maps (3255 m).
+The Ochsental Glacier extends to the north and west of the Grosser Piz Buin, while the Vermunt Glacier lies to the northeast, separated from the Ochsental Glacier by the Wiesbadner Grätle.
+These two glaciers, located on Austrian territory, form the source of the Ill, which flows north through the Ochsental valley to the Silvretta Reservoir in Vermunt on the Bielerhöhe.
+To the south of the Vermunt glacier, the 2797 m high Vermunt Pass forms the transition into the Swiss Val Tuoi, a side valley of the Lower Engadine, which extends south of Piz Buin to Guarda and belongs to the municipality of Scuol.To the southwest of Piz Buin are the Cronsel rock spur and behind it the Plan Rai firn field, followed by Piz Fliana.
+To the west of Kleiner Piz Buin, the terrain is also glaciated, where the Vadret Tiatscha is located, which merges into the Silvretta Glacier via the Silvretta Pass and the Verstanclator into the Verstancla Glacier via the Verstanclator.
+To the northwest, the ridge leads from the Kleiner Piz Buin to the Fuorcla dal Cunfin and over to the Signalhorn.
+In the Silvretta, Piz Buin is only surpassed in height by the huge pyramid of Piz Linard (3410 m) and the Fluchthorn (3397 m).